UNCLASSIFIED (U)

 (1) (U) DV applicants are informed in the electronic notification of how to adjust to LPR status in the United States.
 A principal applicant who has adjusted status may file Form I-824, Application for Action on an Approved Application or Petition with USCIS requesting DHS make the Form I-824, upon its adjudication, available to consular sections as verification of their LPR status.

-(2) (U) Upon receipt of this information, you must send any derivative family members instructions for accessing the Form DS-260, Online Application for Immigrant Visa and Alien Registration, and the Packets for Immigrant Visa Processing (see 9 FAM 504.4-2(A)(2)) for completion.
+(2) (U) Upon receipt of this information, send any derivative family members instructions for accessing the Form DS-260, Online Application for Immigrant Visa and Alien Registration, and the Packets for Immigrant Visa Processing (see 9 FAM 504.4-2(A)(2)) for completion.

 (3) Unavailable